 Jesus Yielded His Right to Be Served

-As the Creator of every living person, Christ has the right to have others serve Him.
+As the King of kings, Christ has the right to have others serve Him.
 However, when Jesus came to earth, He did not demand the service of others.
 Instead, He took opportunities to demonstrate humble service, thus setting a precedent for leaders to serve those under their care.

 - Jesus was sensitive to the needs of those around Him and performed many acts of kindness.
-He healed the diseased, delivered those possessed with evil spirits, restored the disabled, provided food for the hungry, and more.
+He healed the diseased, delivered those possessed with evil spirits, restored the disabled, provided food for the hungry, took time with children, gave wise counsel, and much more.

-One of the most demeaning tasks of Christ’s day was that of washing the feet of guests.
-On the evening of Jesus’ betrayal and arrest, He washed the feet of His disciples, who were shocked by His actions.
-Jesus challenged them to demonstrate such love and service to one another.
+- One of the most menial and lowly tasks of Christ’s day was that of washing the feet of guests.
+On the evening of Jesus’ betrayal and arrest, He washed the feet of His disciples, who were shocked by His unexpected actions.
+Jesus challenged them to demonstrate such love and service to one another:

 Jesus Yielded His Right to Physical Comforts

 Jesus met the demands of a heavy daily schedule by practicing personal disciplines.
 His lifestyle of traveling, teaching, and ministering to the needs of people along the way did not include many of life’s basic comforts.

 - When a man told Christ that he wanted to become His disciple, Jesus warned him, “The foxes have holes, and the birds of the air have nests; but the Son of man hath not where to lay his head” (Matthew 8:20).